Family Garden Grows Into Annual Tradition

 "There is such a great family feel and we have such loyal customers," she said.

-Her and her husband John's daughter Lexi (including stepchildren, there are 6 in all) also exhibits an entrepreneurial spirit.
-In years prior, Lexi began selling wildflowers, and this year the six-year-old --who was just a baby when she first came to the market-- has expanded her inventory to include birdhouses that she and her father make out of re-purposed construction materials, Pritchard said.
+Her daughter Lexi also exhibits an entrepreneurial spirit.
+Lexi began selling wildflowers, and this year the six-year-old --who was just a baby when she first came to the market-- has expanded her inventory to include birdhouses that she and her father make out of re-purposed construction materials, Pritchard said.

 Along with fresh, dried, and dehydrated shiitake mushrooms, Pritchard sells homemade strawberry jam.
 Further into the season --when it is too hot for shiitakes to grow-- Pritchard will add potatoes, onions, garlic, peas, and other produce to her stand, she said.
 In the fall she will even bake pumpkin pound cakes.